OdarteiL/tumirails_frontend_p/docs/product/user-stories.md

 ## Installer Stories

 ### Profile Management
-- As an installer, I want to set my operational area so customers can find me
+- As an installer, I want to set my operational area and time availability so customers can find me
 - As an installer, I want to upload my license and certifications so customers trust me
 - As an installer, I want to manage my availability so I can control my workload

 ### Project Execution
-- As an installer, I want to view available projects so I can bid on work
+- As an installer, I want to view available projects so I can bid on work (Incentive based feature Post MVP) - Customers will be able to rate the Installers
 - As an installer, I want to accept project assignments so I can start work
 - As an installer, I want to update project status so customers know progress
 - As an installer, I want to upload installation photos so I can document my work